 (A) The Court may, on its own motion, set any matter for pre-trial hearing.
 Any party may move, in writing, for a pre-trial.
 If the Judge or Magistrate determines that a case warrants a pre-trial, a date and time shall be set.
 All parties named in the action shall be present at the pre-trial unless their presence is excused, in advance, by the Judge or Magistrate.
-In that event, the parties shall be available by telephone.
+In that event, the parties shall be available by video conferencing or other means as approved by the Court.

-(B) The purpose of the conference is to afford counsel and the parties an opportunity to achieve an amicable resolution of the controversy and, in the event that such a resolution is not achieved, to expedite trial of the action.
-At the time the conference is held, counsel for both parties should be prepared to:

-- 1. Narrow the legal issues in controversy; - 2.
+- (B) The purpose of the conference is to afford counsel and the parties an opportunity to achieve an amicable resolution of the controversy and, in the event that such a resolution is not achieved, to expedite trial of the action.
+At the time the conference is held, counsel for both parties should be prepared to: - 1.
+Narrow the legal issues in controversy; - 2.
 Admit facts not in dispute; - 3.
 Stipulate to the genuineness of evidence to be introduced at trial, if necessary; - 4.
 Exchange all applicable documents, reports, and other exhibits; - 5.
 Advise the Court as to any additional time necessary to complete discovery; - 6.
 Set a deadline for discovery and memoranda; and - 7.
-Establish a final hearing date.

-(C) It shall be the duty of counsel to come to the pre-trial fully prepared and authorized to negotiate toward settlement of the case.
+Establish future hearing date(s). - (C) It shall be the duty of counsel to come to the pre-trial fully prepared and authorized to negotiate toward settlement of the case.
 Failure to be prepared may result in dismissal of the case for want of prosecution, a default judgment, or other sanctions as the Judge or Magistrate deems appropriate.
-Furthermore, the Court may sanction any party who fails to either appear in person before the Court or, if excused, who fails to provide a telephone number where the party may be reached during the pre-trial conference.

-(D) Each party or counsel of record shall file pre-trial statements which shall include:

-- 1. A concise summary of the essential material facts. - 2.
+Furthermore, the Court may sanction any party who fails to either appear in person before the Court or, if excused, who fails to provide a telephone number and e-mail address where the party may be reached to schedule video conferencing. - (D) The Judge or Magistrate may order each party or counsel of record to file pre-trial statements at any point prior to the final hearing.
+If ordered, the pre-trial statement shall include: - 1.
+A concise summary of the essential material facts. - 2.
 A brief statement of the uncontested and contested issues involved. - 3.
 A brief statement of the applicable law and authorities upon which each party relies including copies of any case law which a party feels is applicable to any contested issues. - 4.
 A list of the demonstrative evidence and exhibits which will be offered by each party at trial. - 5.
-A summary of the information required in the affidavit of income, expenses, and financial disclosure. - 6.
-In the event child support is an issue in the matter, each party shall produce all financial information necessary to prepare a child support computation worksheet pursuant to the requirements set forth in Ohio Revised Code §3119.01 et seq. including annual earnings, cost of health insurance, work related child care costs, and other deductions permitted by law and shall provide a completed proposed child support summary worksheet pursuant to statute even if a deviation is being requested.
+A summary of the information required in the affidavit of income, expenses, and financial disclosure.

+- 6. In the event child support is an issue in the matter, each party shall produce all financial information necessary to prepare a child support computation worksheet pursuant to the requirements set forth in Ohio Revised Code §3119.01 et seq. including annual earnings, cost of health insurance, work-related child-care costs, and other deductions permitted by law and shall provide a completed proposed child support summary worksheet pursuant to statute even if a deviation is being requested.
 Any necessary information in the possession of other parties or persons should be obtained through Discovery prior to the hearing. - 7.
 The names and addresses of prospective lay and expert witnesses for each party, together with a brief summary of the expert witness' qualifications and subject matter of testimony. - 8.
 A list of depositions and/or video tape depositions that each party intends to introduce at trial. - 9.
 The estimated length of the trial. - 10.
 Each party's proposed disposition of all contested issues.